The expansion blog

 Four women, all dressed in pale dresses, dance in the forest.
 They are smiling and blossoming.

-We are cyclical beings
+We are cyclical beings.

-Men are not cyclical by nature; they tend to be more linear, and their energy does not fluctuate with the month.
-Men are more closely linked to the sun than to the moon.
-Women, however, can sometimes adopt a non-cyclical approach during specific periods.
-Many of us can function like men for a few years, maintaining the same rhythm and working style.
-However, over the long term, this leads us to exhaustion and burnout.
 Our menstrual cycle is one of our greatest strengths.
 If we fail to respect and honour it, we risk losing our vital energy and our connection to our bodies.
 This disconnection can lead us to gradually lose access to our ancestral wisdom and diminish our ability to trust ourselves and listen to our intuition.
 Furthermore, we miss out on the cycle of death and rebirth that occurs every month, which prevents us from integrating our small deaths and making room for new beginnings.
 In essence, we lose the ability to reinvent ourselves, which is one of the immense strengths of the feminine.

-We thrive on devotion, not on discipline
+We thrive on devotion, not on discipline.

 If you open LinkedIn or YouTube today, you will likely be flooded with messages promoting productivity.
 Productivity hacks are everywhere, each one offering a new routine, action plan, or strategy for achieving goals.
 As women, we embody both masculine and feminine energy, just like men do.
-Our masculine energy might be drawn to the desire for accomplishment and achieving more.
-Being organized and disciplined can support us, but only to a certain extent.
+Our masculine energy might be drawn to the desire to accomplish more.
+Being organised and disciplined can support us, but only to a certain extent.
 The issue is that our society is significantly out of balance.
-Men are already feeling overwhelmed by the demands of hyper-performance and self-fulfillment; just look at the rising number of burnouts and men lacking a sense of purpose.
+Men are already feeling overwhelmed by the demands of hyper-performance and self-fulfilment.
 For women with a feminine core, the situation is even more dramatic.
-Relying solely on discipline does not nourish feminine energy; in fact, it can gradually deplete it.

 When we act from a place of devotion, our actions become nourishing rather than feeling like obligations.
-The heaviness and rigidity fade away, allowing us to naturally engage in what feels aligned and necessary for our direction or purpose.
-This energy exists to honour a purpose.
-It is not about adhering to a strict schedule or relying on productivity hacks.
-However, when we operate from a place of devotion, we can still achieve beautiful goals and be highly productive.
+The heaviness and rigidity fade away, allowing us to engage naturally in what feels aligned with and necessary for our direction or purpose.
+When we operate from a place of devotion, we can still achieve beautiful goals and be highly productive.
 The key difference is that our actions stem from nurturing, creating, and bringing something to life, rather than from controlling or over-planning.
-Yes, this may mean that hyper-scheduling takes a backseat, but our bodies will finally be able to relax.
-The feminine spirit naturally wants to honour and devote itself to something—be it a project, art, a business, or a cause.
-We do not need to confine ourselves to rigid discipline that stifles our creative energy.

 How to use feminine energy at work and in business